 The Company is a leading designer, developer and marketer of a broad range of nationally branded consumer products used in the home.
 The Company markets its products under some of the most well-respected and widely-recognized brand names in the U.S. housewares industry including three of the four most recognized brands in the "Kitchen Tool, Cutlery and Gadgets" product category according to the HFN Brand Survey for 2005.
 The Company primarily targets moderate to premium price points through every major level of trade and generally markets several lines within each of its product categories, often under more than one brand.
-At the heart of the Company developed or redesigned over 700 products in 2005 and expects to develop or redesign approximately 1,400 products in 2006.
+At the heart of the Company is a strong culture of innovation and new product development.
+The Company developed or redesigned over 700 products in 2005 and expects to develop or redesign approximately 1,400 products in 2006.
 The Company has been sourcing its products in Asia for over 40 years and currently sources its products from approximately 137 suppliers located primarily in China.
 In June 2005, the Company changed its name from Lifetime Hoan Corporation to Lifetime Brands, Inc. to better reflect the Company's business.